carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Now you can see the Prop has a **Texture** parameter.
 By this time you should be able to figure out what to do.
 Save the downloaded background sprite in the `game/rooms/house/props/background/` folder, then drag it from Godot Editor file manager to the field in the inspector.
 Your scene should now show the background image.

 At this point you have a main character and a main scene defined.
-This is the minimum steps needed to run a Popochiu game.
-Treat yourself after all this effort, by hitting the **Run** button at the top right of the editor and seeing you game in action.
+These are the minimum steps needed to run a Popochiu game.
+Treat yourself after all this effort, by hitting the **Run** button at the top right of the editor and seeing your game in action.

 If you did everything right, you should see your main character standing in the center of the room.
 Clicking on the screen will flip the character so that it faces the cursor coordinates.

 !!! note
     If you followed this tutorial from the start, when you run the game Popochiu will complain about not found animations.
 Don't worry about those errors, we didn't include animations to keep this introduction short.
-    Rest assured though that Popochiu has full animations support: it already manages standard animations (for an idle character, for walking and for talking), without having to write any code.
-A game dev can add a full set of custom animations to play during cutscenes, or to support different emotions in dialogues, and so on.
+    Rest assured though that Popochiu has full animation support: it already manages standard animations (for an idle character, for walking and for talking), without having to write any code.
+A game dev can add a full set of custom animations to play during cutscenes or to support different emotions in dialogues, and so on.

-    For those who work with [Aseprite](https://www.aseprite.org/), Popochiu also provides a powerful automated importer that will make creating rooms and characters a breeze, and will enable a fast iterative development workflow.
+    For those who work with [Aseprite](https://www.aseprite.org/), Popochiu also provides a powerful automated importer that will make creating rooms and characters a breeze and will enable a fast iterative development workflow.

     * Learn more about [animations](/how-to-develop-a-game/playing-animations).
     * Learn more about the [Aseprite importers](/the-editor-handbook/importers)

 ### Add a Walkable Area

-Our characters is standing there in the middle of the room, doing nothing.
+Our character is standing there in the middle of the room, doing nothing.
 If we click on the screen we would expect it to walk to the clicked location, but that's not happening.

 The reason is that we defined no areas in which the character is allowed to move.
 Popochiu refers to those elements as **Walkable Areas**.
 They are objects that can live only inside rooms, and each room can have more than one (see the box below for an explanation).